alecive/alecive.github.io/_posts/2015-11-11-CV-AlessandroRoncone.md

    end: 2009
    location: Università degli studi di Genova, IT
    location-link: http://www.unige.it
    description: "I carried out a system able to control a PUMA robotic arm and develop a goalkeeper-like behavior in an air hockey setup.
-The robot used SVMs in order to understand which of the puck trajectories he previously experienced was scoring a point.
+The robot used SVMs in order to understand which of the puck trajectories it previously experienced was scoring a point.
 Based on this, it learned the ability to prevent such points by predicting the final outcome of a trajectory given some initial samples.
 Its success rate was beyond 95%."
  - name: Student (with scholarship) at ISICT
    title:
    start: 2005